 When approached about a new project, we're often asked: "How long will this take?"
 It's a logical question.
 Creative teams approach new projects in different ways and tend to answer this question differently based on their size and capabilities.
 Moreover, it's natural to want to confirm the proposal with the shortest timeline to arrive at a finished product quickly.

 But despite this totally normal tendency, we believe that as a forward-thinking agency (no pun intended), we often need to buck certain trends.
 And one of the ways we do this is simply by trusting our process.

 Over the years, we've developed a method that produces successful results no matter the market sector or challenge at hand.
 It is general enough to allow for the specific needs and goals that different projects demand, and it is always evolving.
 However, no matter the scenario, the simple reality is that it takes time.

 In the practice of design, moving as quickly as possible generally means the results will be inferior in both quality and integrity.
 Taking shortcuts requires skipping necessary research, planning, and creative exploration.
-They also result in less time to develop the emotional investment needed to take a product from being "liked" to being sold.
+Instead of understanding the need and creating something with the good of the end-user in mind, we create something we think is cool and that's simply not enough anymore.
+Shortcuts also result in less time to develop the emotional investment needed to take a product from being liked to being loved (and sold).